bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 ---
 layout: documentation
-title: Extensions - Backward compatibility
+title: Backward Compatibility
 ---

-# Backward compatibility
+# Backward Compatibility

 Bazel is still in Beta and new releases may include backward incompatible changes.
 As we make changes and polish the extension mechanism, old features